adoreashu/Brain-Tumor-Detection/README.md

 ## 👤 Author
 **Ashu** — Early Brain Tumor Detections in Human Brain
-Built with ❤️ using Python, ONNX, React, and FastAPI.
+Built with Sharp Minds using Python, ONNX, React, and FastAPI.